 Greater Washington County Food Bank

-To form lasting solutions to hunger insecurity through effective food distribution systems; educate and empower the needy in seeking positive lifestyle changes; and create awareness through individuals and community partners.
+To form lasting solutions to hunger insecurity through effective food distribution systems; to educate and empower the needy in seeking positive lifestyle changes; and, to create awareness through individual and community partnerships.

 Programs and Services

 - The Community Outreach Program proactively seeks to identify at-risk families who may not qualify for government food support programs and intervene with food assistance and other services before food insecurity can lead to other challenges.
 The Community Outreach Program visits 13 rural and underserved communities.
 Shelf stable foods and a variety of fresh, nutritious produce, bakery, and toiletries are distributed to those who are food insecure but can’t receive support elsewhere.
 The $250,000 Community Care Fund Challenge will match all donations made during WCCF’s Day of Giving to help us expand this crucial program for our community.

 - The Senior Food Box Program works to improve the health of low-income seniors by supplementing their diets with nutritious USDA Foods.
 In Pennsylvania, eligible participants include low-income individuals who are at least 60 years old and whose household income is at or below 130 percent of the U.S. poverty level.
 The senior food boxes do not provide a complete diet, but also non-fat dry and shelf-stable fluid milk, juice, oats, ready-to-eat cereal, rice, pasta, dry beans, peanut butter, canned meat, poultry, or fish, and canned fruits and vegetables.

 - The Short-Term Emergency Program (STEP) is an upcoming program that is designed to help individuals facing short-term needs from job loss, medical procedures, or more.
 Healthy Habits Training Center, a division of Food Helpers, is upgrading its instructional kitchen to become a certified kitchen for preparing hot meals for those in need.